husonlab/splitstree6/doc/user-manual.md

 there are multiple.

-In this context, the graph contains a node for each input sequence and and edge between every pair of nodes.
+In this context, the graph contains a node for each input sequence and edge between every pair of nodes.
 The length of each edge is the Hamming distance between the corresponding sequences.
 Other distance measures can be used, but the Hamming distance is appropriate for Haplotype Network construction.

 The minimum spanning network is formed from all those edges in the graph which appear in every minimum spanning tree .

-A minimum spanning network is constructed from a characters block by first determining Hamming distances (right click on the characters block and select `Add Algorithm -> Hamming distance`).
-Then right click on the distance block produced and add the `Min Spanning Network` algorithm.
+A minimum spanning network is constructed from a characters block by first determining Hamming distances (right-click on the characters block and select `Add Algorithm -> Hamming distance`).
+Then right-click on the distance block produced and add the `Min Spanning Network` algorithm.

 ### Median Joining network